James Newbury: LGBTQ affairs

-Newbury has supported LGBTQ supports in Victoria including, maintaining Victoria's strict anti-conversion therapy laws, funding LGBTQ community radio and providing a "dedicated professional legal support service" to LGBTQ Victorians.
+Newbury has supported maintaining Victoria's strict anti-conversion therapy laws, funding LGBTQ community radio and providing a "dedicated professional legal support service" to LGBTQ Victorians.

 Newbury drew media attention when he gave an "iron clad guarantee" that the Victorian Liberals would not amend new laws banning gay conversion therapy.
 Newbury's views angered more conservative elements, including "hard-right Liberal backbencher" Bernie Finn now a member of Family First and Nationals leader Peter Walsh, who was recorded using foul language about Newbury in a Coalition partyroom meeting in which Walsh stated that the Nationals did not support Newbury's stance on the conversion therapy ban.

 Planning and housing

 In 2024, Newbury criticised the Allan government’s housing plan for higher density living in activity centres in Melbourne to address lack of housing supply.
 He was criticised in December 2024, including by the Nationals, for labelling the Premier and Treasurer, who both represent regional Victorian electorates, as ‘out-of-towners’ in regard to the government’s housing and planning initiatives for Melbourne.

 Newbury has strongly opposed the Victorian Labor Government’s rezoning and high-rise plans in Brighton, arguing they will undermine the suburb’s character and livability.
 He has joined protests and labelled the proposal to permit towers up to 20 storeys near stations as “desperate”.

-In November 2024, Newbury led a large-community protest known as the “Brighton Community Walk,” which filled Church Street to oppose proposed planning changes that would permit up to 20-storey high-rise towers in Brighton under the Victorian Labor Government.
-It was reported that thousands joined the walk to oppose the plan.

-More recently, Newbury has accused the Victorian Labor Government of “trying to turn bayside into the Gold Coast” as plans were announced for high-rise developments throughout Melbourne's bayside suburbs.
-This has led to Newbury being dubbed the "Blocker-in-chief".

 Tax and economic reform

-Newbury, as Victoria’s Shadow Treasurer, has made tax reduction and economic growth central pillars of his platform.
-He argues that Victoria is now the “highest taxed state” and that the Allan Labor Government has introduced dozens of new taxes, many property-based, that are hurting business investment and housing affordability.

-In his Budget Reply speech, Newbury unveiled the Liberal-National Coalition’s “Go For Growth” plan, promising to restore financial integrity, unleash private sector job creation, support workers, ease cost-of-living pressures, and more responsibly manage state debt.
-One of his signature policy proposals was to scrap stamp duty for first home buyers on properties up to $1 million, with the goal of helping about 17,000 households annually.
+Newbury was Victoria’s Shadow Treasurer from January to October 2025.
+In the 2025 Opposition Budget Reply speech, Newbury unveiled the Liberal-National Coalition’s “Go For Growth” plan, promising to restore financial integrity, unleash private sector job creation, support workers, ease cost-of-living pressures, and more responsibly manage state debt.